+WITH ACCESSIBLE

+PEDESTRIAN SIGNALS
-UPGRADED RAMPS AND 44 RAMPS OR IMPROVED ADJUSTED TO ALLOW REHABILITATED) SINGLE PRESS ACTIVATION Level of service recommendations for the municipal street network were approved January 2022 providing key direction for the network and informing most recommendations from the

-Roads and Sidewalk Asset Management Audit.
+ADJUSTED TO ALLOW

+SINGLE PRESS ACTIVATION

+Level of service recommendations for the municipal street network were approved January 2022 providing key direction for the network and informing most recommendations from the Roads and Sidewalk Asset Management Audit.
 Outstanding audit recommendations concern establishing service levels regarding long-term capital and maintenance requirements for the existing sidewalk network.
 This work is scheduled for completion in 2022/23.

-A new rating system has been established for standalone Public Works maintained walkways.
-The walkways list will be used to select standalone candidates for the 2023/24 and future capital programs and a new sidewalk prioritization procedure tool will be used to assess projects.

-A plan to identify required accessible intersection upgrades is complete with the number of intersections planned for upgrade in 2022/23 increasing from five to 15.
-The Accessible Bus Stop Inventory & Assessment was also completed, indicating 50 bus stops to be modified, also in 2022/23.

-The Pavement Management Software was refined and data collection, processing, quality assurance and quality control were completed.
+- A plan to identify required accessible intersection upgrades is complete with the number of intersections planned for upgrade in 2022/23 increasing from five to 15.
+The Accessible Bus Stop Inventory & Assessment was also completed, indicating 50 bus stops to be modified, also in 2022/23. - The Pavement Management Software was refined and data collection, processing, quality assurance and quality control were completed.
 The next data collection is scheduled for 2022.
-The Concrete Management Processes report was approved.

-The contract for the replacement and expansion of 12 conventional buses is complete.
-Halifax Regional Council approved the proposal to purchase up to 60 Battery Electric Buses and chargers in May 2022.

-A street sweeper was acquired, supported by two positions for enhanced street sweeping.

-Phase I of the Fare Management Program is underway with a request for proposals for a mobile application and hardware validators awarded.
-Installation on Halifax Transit fleet is expected in October 2022.

-A Vehicle Compliance Committee was created, and regular depot vehicle inspections and gate checks were reinstated following COVID-19 restrictions.
+The Concrete Management Processes report was approved. - The contract for the replacement and expansion of 12 conventional buses is complete.
+Halifax Regional Council approved the proposal to purchase up to 60 Battery Electric Buses and chargers in May 2022. - A street sweeper was acquired, supported by two positions for enhanced street sweeping. - Phase I of the Fare Management Program is underway with a request for proposals for a mobile application and hardware validators awarded.
+Installation on Halifax Transit fleet is expected in October 2022. - A Vehicle Compliance Committee was created, and regular depot vehicle inspections and gate checks were reinstated following COVID-19 restrictions.
 Fuel Management Preventative Maintenance Program Inspections were set up for fueling stations.

+Halifax Regional Municipality Strategic Performance Report 2021/22 35 Halifax Regional Municipality Strategic Performance Report 2021/22